ngson927/ngson927/README.md

 ### 🤝 Networking

-- 📌 Seeking **Fall 2025 internship** opportunities in full stack or data-focused roles
+- 📌 Seeking **Grad internship** opportunities in full stack or data-focused roles
 - 💬 Open to collaborations on practical tech projects and startups
 - 🧠 Always looking to grow through community learning and tech challenges